MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/set-up-directory-synchronization.md

 Before you begin, make sure you have:

 - The user name and password of an Office 365 global admin
-- The user name and password of an AD DS domain administration
+- The user name and password of an AD DS domain administrator
 - Which authentication method (PHS, PTA, federated)
 - Whether you want to use [Azure AD Seamless Single Sign-on (SSO)](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-sso)